Holodeck: Depiction

 In most Star Trek episodes, the holodeck is a normal room within a starship.
 A panel outside the entrance offers the user various settings to select a program or adjust the experience.

 The inside of the holodeck, when not running a program, is typically shown as an empty room of medium size.
-The floor and walls are depicted in different ways, either covered in a bright yellow grid on a black background (in Star Trek: The Next Generation), a metallic grid structure (in Star Trek: Voyager), or various other mechanisms.
+The floor and walls are depicted in different ways, either covered in a bright yellow grid on a black background (in Star Trek: The Next Generation and Star Trek: Strange New Worlds), a metallic grid structure (in Star Trek: Voyager), or various other mechanisms.

 When the holodeck is activated, the room disappears, replaced by a realistic, interactive simulation of a physical world.
 The door also disappears until the program ends or the user requests an exit verbally.
 The holodeck can be controlled by voice commands, or a computer terminal called the "Arch" which can be summoned by verbal command to provide manual controls.
 Some simulations are preprogrammed, while others are constructed on the fly by the user describing objects to be simulated to the computer.

 The simulated environment is not limited to the size of the room, but can be any conceivable size, and participants can move freely, as far as they like.
 In some cases, the holodeck is shown to create an internal space at least as large as a starship.
 The opening scene of the 1994 film Star Trek Generations features a holodeck simulation of a sailing ship including a surrounding ocean.

 The environment, objects and people are created from a combination of projected light, force fields, and replicated matter (using the same technique as the food replicators).
 Holographic projections are solid within the holodeck, and can be interacted with as if they were real, but disappear instantly when the program ends, or degrade rapidly if removed from the holodeck.
 However, some episodes do show simulated matter persisting beyond the confines of the holodeck, such as in "Encounter at Farpoint", in which Wesley Crusher falls into a holographic stream, and remains wet after leaving the holodeck.

 Living characters within the holodeck can be given varying levels of intelligence, from total lack of animation, to fully interactive, convincing simulations of human beings and other sapient beings, even including self-awareness.
 Users can observe a scenario passively, with none of the simulated characters recognizing their presence, or can take an active role, playing the part of one of the characters in the narrative.